top of page

 -

-The BC Government recently rolled back a requirement that 100 per cent of all housing built be accessible for those with mobility challenges after architects warned that could add $75,000 in costs per home.
+The BC Government rolled back a requirement that 100% of all housing built be accessible for those with mobility challenges after architects warned that could add $75,000 in costs per home.
 Rooms, like bedrooms, kitchens or bathrooms must be made larger to accommodate wheelchairs or walkers.

 -

-While these political pronouncements appeal to voters and sound good in theory, better ways for accessible housing exist without driving up costs for everyone else.
-Ensuring a smaller percentage of new apartments can be made adaptable for wheelchairs is one solution.
+A more measured policy would be to ensure a smaller percentage of new apartments can be made adaptable for wheelchairs.
 Why make 100% of homes fully accessible when approximately 10% of Canadians have mobility challenges?

 Pause on Building